Technical background of MVR evaporator

 • Pharmaceutical Industry

-Concentration of pharmaceutical intermediates and APIs
+- Concentration of pharmaceutical intermediates and APIs

-Treatment of high-COD wastewater from drug production
+- Treatment of high-COD pharmaceutical wastewater

 • Food and Beverage Industry